Some upheld, recommendations

 In relation to complaints handling, we recommended:

-• The partnership’s complaint handling monitoring and governance system should ensure that complaints are appropriately investigated and that failings (and good practice) are identified and learning from complaints are used to drive service development and improvement.
+• The board's complaint handling monitoring, and governance system should ensure that concerns raised are appropriately investigated, failings, and good practice, are identified and that learning from complaints is used to drive service development and improvement.
+There should be a review of complaints by senior staff during the board’s investigative process.

 • Case ref: